SBI-code/boxing-club/README.md

 * Added hidden-heading class to gallery heading to prevent the heading from partially showing in screen sizes lower than tablet size.
 * Reason section paragraphs showing the wrong way around on larger screens so reviewed the CSS and adjusted the styles to target to correct paragraphs.
 * Bug was causing the bottom of the contact form to overflow past the footer when reducing the vertical height of the site on desktop.
 Corrected by removing the absolute positioning that was previously set and added a margin bottom.

+### Unfixed Bugs

+There are no active bugs as far as i am aware.

 ## Deployment